 Which kind of cake do you fancy?
 Do you love the strawberry tinged?
 Or are you the black forest type?
 Maybe yours is the banana flavored.
 Or perhaps you prefer one with vanilla?
-For those without a sweet tooth maybe none.
+For those with no sweet tooth maybe none.
 One thing is for sure, if you do love cakes, it is never a nice experience to eat an amazing slice and not be able to have more.
 In line with the old adage, we at times feel like having the cake we have eaten.

 Of course we cannot have it both ways.
 You can either keep the cake and forfeit the delight of sinking your teeth into it, or you may enjoy your slice but then have it no more.
-Yes, I know you could get another, but you will still not have the one you ate.
+Yes, I know you could get another, but you still won’t have the one you ate.

 The proverbial cake is not very different from the believers’ “cake”.
 By definition it would be those aspects in our Christian walk that we do not want to give up and yet desire the fruit that is promised when we do forfeit.
 Ever experienced that before?
 Well, it is possible that you have.